Skip to main content

 }

-TODO Notification Provider (provider: "notification")
+Notification Provider (provider: "notification")

 Show a notification immediately using the platforms standard mechanism (without using Push API)